Eschatologue/CM_wiki/docs/gameplay/action-options.md

 In a fight, everyone is constantly watching for enemies to drop their guard.
 You can rarely move heedlessly past your foes without putting yourself in danger; doing so provokes an opportunity attack.

 You can make an opportunity attack when a hostile creature that you can see moves out of your reach.
-To make the opportunity attack, you use your reaction to make one melee attack against the provoking creature.
+To make the Opportunity Attack, you use your rsc-reaction: **Reaction** to make one melee attack against the provoking creature.
 The attack interrupts the provoking creature's movement, occurring right before the creature leaves your reach.

 ## Ready